TietoSummerAcademy2019/TietoFeedbackTool/SummerAcademy2019/README.md

 ## Getting Started

-Clone repository into your local machine and run it by using dotnet run in VisualStudio Code or by using IIS Express in VisualStudio, be sure you have installed MS Sql server and deployed database.
+Clone this repository into your local machine and run it by using dotnet run in VisualStudio Code or by using IIS Express in VisualStudio, be sure you have installed MS SQL Server and the database was created.

 ### Prerequisites